James Randi: Other cases

-In 1993, a jury in the U.S. District Court in Baltimore found Randi liable for defaming Eldon Byrd for calling him a child molester in a magazine story and a "shopping market molester" in a 1988 speech.
-However, the jury found that Byrd was not entitled to any monetary damages after hearing testimony that he had sexually molested and later married his sister-in-law.
+In 1993, a jury in the U.S. District Court in Baltimore found Randi liable for defaming Eldon Byrd for calling him a child molester in a magazine story and a "shopping market molester" in a 1988 speech; however, the jury found that Byrd was not entitled to any monetary damages after hearing testimony that he had sexually molested and later married his sister-in-law.
 The jury also cleared the other defendant in the case, CSICOP.

 Late in 1996, Randi launched a libel suit against a Toronto-area psychic named Earl Gordon Curley.
 Curley had made multiple objectionable comments about Randi on Usenet.
 Despite suggesting to Randi on Usenet that Randi should sue—Curley's comments implying that if Randi did not sue, then his allegations must be true—Curley seemed entirely surprised when Randi actually retained Toronto's largest law firm and initiated legal proceedings.
-The suit was eventually dropped in 1998 when Earl Curley died at the age of 51 of "alcohol toxicity."
+The suit was eventually dropped in 1998 when Earl Curley died at the age of 51 of "alcohol toxicity".

 Allison DuBois, on whose life the television series Medium was based, threatened Randi with legal action for using a photo of her from her website in his December 17, 2004, commentary without her permission.
 Randi removed the photo and subsequently used a caricature of DuBois when mentioning her on his site, beginning with his December 23, 2005, commentary.

-Sniffex, producer of a dowsing bomb detection device, sued Randi and the JREF in 2007 and lost.
+Sniffex, producer of a dowsing bomb detection device, sued Randi and the JREF in 2007, and lost.
 Sniffex sued Randi for his comments regarding a government test in which the Sniffex device failed.
 The company was later investigated and charged with fraud.

 Views

 Political views

 Randi was a registered Democrat.
 In April 2009, he released a statement endorsing the legalization of most illegal drugs.

-Randi had been reported as a believer in Social Darwinist theories, although he would denounce the ideologies and movements that formed around the theories in 2013.
+Randi had been reported as a believer in Social Darwinist theories, although he denounced the ideologies and movements that formed around the theories in 2013.